Icinga/pkg-icinga2-debian/doc/3-monitoring-basics.md

 There are many ways of sending notifications, e.g. by e-mail, XMPP, IRC, Twitter, etc. On its own Icinga 2 does not know how to send notifications.
 Instead it relies on external mechanisms such as shell scripts to notify users.
+More notification methods are listed in the [addons and plugins](13-addons-plugins.md#notification-scripts-interfaces) chapter.

 A notification specification requires one or more users (and/or user groups) who will be notified in case of problems.
 These users must have all custom